 Nichola is the PI of the Evolution and Social Behaviour Group at UCL.
-She is also Chair of Psychology Consulting and a Royal Society University Research Fellow.
-She explores the mechanisms that underpin cooperation among non-relatives in nature, with a particular focus on the roles of punishment and reputation-based partner choice.
+She is Professor of Evolution & Behaviour, a Royal Society University Research Fellow and also serves as Chair of Psychology Consulting .
+Her research explores the mechanisms that underpin cooperation among non-relatives in nature, with a particular focus on the roles of punishment and reputation-based partner choice.

 Elena is doing her PhD on ‘Urban-rural variation in cooperative behaviour’ at UCL.
 Her research focuses on the mechanisms underpinning urban-rural variation in prosocial behaviour in humans.
 She use a combination of laboratory and real-world experiments to establish whether city-dwellers are less cooperative than their rural counterparts and, if so, why.

 Supervisor: Dr Nichola Raihani